- About Pitbulls

 A Normal Trait that is as Flexible as it is Manageable

 This page is designed to help demystify the common trait of dog-dog aggression.
 Every dog owner of every breed type can relate: Dog aggression is generally "no big deal"...unless you deny it, misunderstand it or exploit it.
 Like so many dog owners, we expect that our dogs have the potential to show some degree of dog aggression in select situations.
-Our job as responsible stewards is to keep our pets out of those situations by reading their body signals and understanding their individual limits and setting them up for success.
+Our job as responsible stewards is to keep our pets out of those situations by reading their body signals, understanding their individual limits and setting them up for success.
 At the same time, we work to improve the tolerance of each dog through appropriate socializing opportunities.
 Because dog aggression is not a "one size fits all" trait, outlined below are four very common levels of dog-tolerance that we've come to recognize in our work with the dogs.

 Typical Dog Tolerance Levels in a Group of BAD RAP Dogs:

 A dog that truly enjoys the company of other dogs, including housemate dogs.
 Very easy going; Forgives even the rudest dog manners.
 Dog-social dogs include most puppies and a percentage of socially mature (14 months and older) dogs.
 Example: Beanie is a mature female who is social and relaxed around all dogs.
 In contrast, the immature red dog, Penny, in the bottom right of the photo is not as dog-social as when she was a puppy.
 She's very typical in that she's losing her puppy-like tolerance as she matures.
 A bad accidental fight could shift Penny far away from her dog social beginnings.